HadrienFlo/Fraktal/README.md

 # Fraktal

 High-performance Python library + Dash app for exploring and generating beautiful fractal images, with a focus on the Mandelbrot set.
+The home page is dedicated to give more explanations around the mathematical approach of fractal coloring techniques.

 ## Features